sogeuni/contents/_abs/system.md

 **mesg**

 Enables or disables write access to the current user's terminal.
-Disabling access would prevent another user on the network to [[communications#^WRITEREF|write]] to the terminal.
+Disabling access would prevent another user on the network to [[communications-commands#^WRITEREF|write]] to the terminal.

 |   |   |
 |---|---|